-Disabilities: The Office of Disability Services (ODS) (703-993-2474, or http://ods.gmu.edu) works with disabled students to arrange for appropriate accommodations to ensure equal access to university services.
+Disabilities: The Office of Disability Services (ODS) (703-993-2474, http://ods.gmu.edu) works with disabled students to arrange for appropriate accommodations to ensure equal access to university services.
 Any student with a disability of any kind is strongly encouraged to register with ODS as soon as possible and take advantage of the services offered.
 Accommodations for disabled students must be made in advance as ODS cannot assist students retroactively.
-Any student with an accommodation should contact me during the first week of the semester so the sufficient time is allowed to make arrangements.
+Any student with an accommodation should contact me during the first week of the semester to allow sufficient time to make arrangements.
 At least one week's notice is required for special accommodations related to exams.

 Communicating with students: I use your GMU e-mail account to communicate with you.
-Thus, you must frequently check your e-mail.